-When a police officer arrests you for driving under the influence (DUI), it is natural to feel nervous about what may happen to you next.
+When a police officer arrests you for driving under the influence (DUI), whether it be from alcohol or marijuana intoxication, it is natural to feel nervous about what may happen to you next.
 We understand that people never anticipate getting placed into this situation.
 For many people, a DUI charge is the first time they have ever been through the court system.
 Putting together a smart action-plan can help make your case go smoothly.
 This article will help to explain how to put your best foot forward following a DUI arrest.

 In most DUI arrests, the officer will take you to the police station and request that you submit to a breath test.
 During this procedure, police officers must comply with strict obligations to protect your rights.
 My clients often tell me they were not aware of their rights during this procedure.
 You have the right to speak with an attorney for advice before deciding whether to submit to this test.
 In fact, an officer must explain this right to you.
 An officer must also explain to you that refusing this test will result in the Department of Licensing (DOL) suspending your license.

 The breath testing process is a double-edged sword because if you blow above a .08 BAC, the DOL will suspend your license for a minimum of 90 days.
 On the other hand, if you refuse to blow, the DOL will suspend your license for at least one year.
 Additionally, your “refusal” can be used against you at trial as evidence of guilt.
 In general, DUI Refusals are easier to defend at trial, because the jury is left to speculate what your BAC could have been.
 But if convicted of a DUI refusal, the penalties are harsher than if you had taken the test.
 It is important to understand that no two cases are alike.
 A knowledgeable DUI attorney can offer you practical guidance which route – submit or refuse – to take.